-SCORE INTERPRETATION OF THE OSWESTRY LBP DISABILITY QUESTIONNAIRE 0-20% Minimal Disability Can cope w/ most ADL's.
-Usually no treatment needed, apart from advice on lifting, sitting, posture, physical fitness and diet.
-In this group, some patients have particular difficulty with sitting and this may be important if their occupation is sedentary (typist, driver, etc.) 20-40% Moderate Disability This group experiences more pain and problems with sitting, lifting and standing.
-Travel and social life are more difficult and they may well be off work.
+SCORE INTERPRETATION OF THE OSWESTRY LBP DISABILITY QUESTIONNAIRE 0-20% Can cope w/ most ADL's.
+Usually no treatment needed, apart from Minimal advice on lifting, sitting, posture, physical fitness and diet.
+In this group, Disability some patients have particular difficulty with sitting and this may be important if their occupation is sedentary (typist, driver, etc.) 20-40% This group experiences more pain and problems with sitting, lifting Moderate and standing.
+Travel and social life are more difficult and they Disability may well be off work.
 Personal care, sexual activity and sleeping are not grossly affected, and the back condition can usually be managed by conservative means.
-40-60% Severe Disability Pain remains the main problem in this group of patients by travel, personal care, social life, sexual activity and sleep are also affected.
-These patients require detailed investigation.
-60-80% Crippled Crippled Back pain impinges on all aspects of these patients' lives both at home and at work.
+40-60% Pain remains the main problem in this group of patients by travel, Severe personal care, social life, sexual activity and sleep are also affected.
+Disability These patients require detailed investigation.
+60-80% Crippled Back pain impinges on all aspects of these patients' lives both Crippled at home and at work.
 Positive intervention is required.

 Interpretation of disability scores (from original article) / Fairbanks CT, Couper C, Davies JB, O'Brien JP.
-The Oswestry low back pain disability questionnaire Physio Ther 1980;66:271-273./ compression of one or more cervical roots at the level of the foramen of conjugation.
+The Oswestry low back pain disability questionnaire Physio Ther 1980;66:271-273./

 Running with the patient sitting tilt your head to one side and the examiner applies pressure on the head with both hands.
 It is good when the pressure causes a pain radiated to upper limb on the side where the head is flexed.